-Home buyers can still succeed in this kind of market.
-They just need to be prepared.
+Home buyers would be well-advised to be prepared.
 Among other things, this means having your financing pre-arranged before you start shopping for homes.
 If you’re going to use a mortgage loan to finance your purchase, you can benefit from getting pre-approved before entering the real estate market.

 The Mortgage Bankers Association (MBA) routinely issues forecasts for a variety of economic indicators.
 Their “finance forecast” also includes an outlook for 30-year mortgage rates.
-In their latest report, the industry group predicted that the average rate for a 30-year fixed home loan would rise to 4.5% by the end of this year, and would cross the 5% threshold by the end of 2018.
+In their latest report, the industry group predicted that the average rate for a 30-year fixed home loan would remain well under 4.0% for the rest of this year.

 Disclaimer: This article includes housing market predictions for Portland, Oregon that were curated from various third-party sources not associated with our company.
 We have presented them here as an educational service to help home buyers be better prepared.